sdclibbery/tradr/README.md

 * Show total amount deposited/withdrawn on account history graphs x Fetcher for transfers for one account
- * Batch job to track transfers once per day and write into DB
+ * Batch job to track transfers once per day and write into DB x Fetch accounts x Fetch transfers for each account
-  * Fetch accounts
-  * Fetch transfers for each account
   * Send to DB
  * Fetch from DB and show on graph
 * Highlight non-empty accounts on status page